joeygoesgrey/linkedln-bot/README.md

 - Hardened engage stream (comment-first, dedupe per URN/text hash, session cache).
 - Restored mention reliability by reintroducing author extraction and caret control.
 - Added CLI scheduling, explicit image attachment, and safety diagnostics (`SCROLL_*`, `ENGAGE_SKIP`).
+- Expanded docstrings across the entire codebase with Why/When/How context for every module, class, and function to streamline onboarding and maintenance.

 ---